 In addition to Bendigo Bank and Adelaide Bank, the companies also include a number of other brands that focus on helping their customers with specific lending tasks.
 These are: Sandhurst Trustees, Leveraged, Rural Bank, Delphi Bank and Alliance Bank.

 Bendigo Bank operates in every Australian state and territory.
 They can be reached in person at your local branch, over the phone, online via a live chat or through email.

-If you are interested in obtaining a mortgage with this bank, you will need to be able to provide the following information:
+If you are interested in taking bendigo bank home loans, you will need to be able to provide the following information:

 - You will need to be at least 18 years of age

 - Proof of Identification: Enough to pass the 100 point check, which can include your passport, birth certificate, etc. You will need at least one photographic ID and one other form of ID in most cases.

 - You will need to be able to provide evidence of your financial details when you apply, so make sure you hang on to your tax returns, pay slips, and other financial details.